 - Make the batter in a blender.

-- Pour in batter, swirl pan, and pour excess batter (if any) back into your pitcher
+- Pour in the batter, swirl the pan, and pour any excess batter back into the pitcher.

-- Allow crepe to set up on the first side completely before attempting to flip it.
+- Let the crepe fully set on the first side before attempting to flip it.

-- Loosen the crepe with a thin spatula.
+- Loosen the edges with a thin spatula.

 - Flip with your fingers or the spatula.